Hugo Eckener: Sidelined

-After the destruction of the Hindenburg, the nearly-completed LZ-130 Graf Zeppelin II was redesigned as a helium-filled ship, although, owing to geo-political considerations, the American helium was not available..
+After the destruction of the Hindenburg, the nearly-completed LZ-130 Graf Zeppelin II was redesigned as a helium-filled ship, although, owing to geo-political considerations, the American helium was not available.
 Thus the ship never began commercial service.
 However, under the command of Captain Albert Sammt, who had previously survived the fiery destruction of the Hindenburg, albeit with severe burns, the ship performed an espionage mission off the coast of Great Britain, intended to investigate the radar defences.
 Eckener, however, had by this time little influence on the Zeppelin Company.

 After World War II

 Eckener survived World War II despite his disagreements with the Nazis.
-Post war, he was involved in a plan by the Goodyear Zeppelin Corporation to build large rigid airships.
-However, nothing came to pass of this project.
+Post-war, he was involved in a plan by the Goodyear Zeppelin Corporation to build large rigid airships, but the project came to nothing.